Skip to Content

 “Many of these researchers are at the forefront of their disciplines, advancing initiatives across key areas of strength for Carleton,” says Rafik Goubran, Vice-President (Research, Innovation and International).
 “Our institution continues to grow a global presence in notable fields such as information and communication technologies, engineering, earth and environmental sciences, and health and wellness.”

-The researchers are being recognized in 48 diverse disciplines, as they were last year, highlighting Carleton’s commitment to innovative research and working with community and industry partners to drive real-world solutions to our society’s most complex and pressing challenges.
+The researchers are being recognized in 61 diverse disciplines, highlighting Carleton’s commitment to innovative research and working with community and industry partners to drive real-world solutions to our society’s most complex and pressing challenges.

 Researchers by Topic